domeckert/xphot/README.md

 # xphot

-A C++ tool which reads a set of X-ray images and exposure maps in narrow bands and extracts source and background spectra using aperture photometry
+A C++ tool which reads a set of X-ray images and exposure maps in narrow bands and extracts XSPEC-compatible source and background spectra using aperture photometry

 Usage:
     xphot imglist explist ra dec radius srcfile outspec outbkg